ikunetwork/WhitePaper/README.md

 * 2nd priority to upgrade to clinical trial subject
 * Fees in `RST[x]`

-Establishing a profile on the IN provides access to the Network Digital Wallet NDW.
+Establishing a profile on the Network provides access to the Network Digital Wallet NDW.
 The NDW will serve to hold BTC, ETH, IKU and all `RST[x]`, and is expected to also eventually hold digitalized fiat, providing for efficient capital formation and value exchange.
-In addition, the NDW enables IKU holders to earn fees in `RST[x]` as \[z%\] of all of the `RSTCrowdsale`, pro-rata, will flow to `IKU` holders in exchange for running and participating in the Network.
+In addition, the NDW enables IKU holders to earn fees in `RSM[x]` as \[z%\] of all of the `RSMCrowdsale`, pro-rata, will flow to `IKU` holders in exchange for registering their IKU bandwidth.
 Such model gives an IKU holder the opportunity to contribute and have rights to all R&D initiatives on the Network.

-### `RST[x]` Value
+### `RSM[x]` Value

-An `RST[x]` is the memory of a R&D initiative.
-The memory carries pro-rata digital rights to its specific research initiative \(clinical trials, etc.\) and such rights are cryptographically maintained.
-Value in the `RST[x]` token can be ascribed to the following:
+An `RSM[x]` is the memory of a R&D initiative.
+The memory carries the copyright to R&D data sets, pro-rata specific to that research initiative (clinical trials, etc.\) and such rights are cryptographically maintained.
+Value in the `RSM[x]` token can be ascribed to the following:

+* Access and contribute to the `RST[x]` sub-network with possession of a minimum, predetermined `RST[x]` threshold.
 * `permissionlessLicense` smart contract
 * 1st priority to upgrade to clinical trial subject
 * Early access to realized biotechnology upon regulatory approval \[at a discounted \(or free\) rate\]
-* Access and contribute to the `RST[x]` sub-network with possession of a minimum, predetermined `RST[x]` threshold.

-A transaction involving `RST[x]` memory is the cryptographic validation of rights transfer to `RST[x]` hashed data, timestamped by the blockchain.
-This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on IPFS at a given point in time, protecting against reasons for litigation.
-The R&D team will provide updates to the `RST[x]` Holders in their sub-network on a regular basis, in which `RST[x]` holders will have ability to contribute to the sub-network to:
+A transaction involving `RSM[x]` is the cryptographic validation of rights transfer to access the sub-network and `RSM[x]` hashed data, timestamped by the blockchain.
+This is transparently irrefutable evidence of rights provenance on IPFS at a given point in time, protecting against reasons for litigation.
+The R&D team will provide updates to the `RSM[x]` Holders in their sub-network on a regular basis, in which `RST[x]` holders will have ability to contribute to the sub-network to:

 * \(i\) Determine whether R&D team should have access to remainder of funds for continuing research \(upon reaching or not reaching R&D a milestone\), based on reputation.
 * \(ii\) Provide reputation scores to fellow `RST[x]` holders and the R&D team.
 * \(iii\) Interact and work with the sub-network through `devTools`.

-A `RST[x]` sub-network, may capitalize on the copyright data exclusivity periods.
-In addition, `RST[x]` holders may pursue patent protection for inventions developed based on IN funded research, together as a sub-network as owned by `RST[x]` holders, but patents may not be used in the Network.
+A `RSM[x]` sub-network, may capitalize on the copyright data exclusivity periods.
+In addition, `RSM[x]` holders may pursue patent protection for inventions developed based on Network funded research, together as a sub-network as owned by `RSM[x]` holders, but patents may not be used in the Network. <sup>[43](#f43)</sup> Defensive Patent Licensing

-The `RST[x]` sub-network is incentivized to provide timely and relevant information to both its own sub-network and the public as the `RST[x]` and `IKU` will be at the mercy of market sentiment. `IKU` and `RST[x]` tokens are expected to trade in real time, globally in the cryptoasset market place.
-If an `RST[x]` sub-network does not operate in efficient scientific fashion, it is expected to be reflected accordingly.
+The `RSM[x]` sub-network is incentivized to provide timely and relevant information to both its own sub-network and the public as the `RSM[x]` and `IKU` will be at the mercy of market sentiment. `IKU` and `RSM[x]` tokens are expected to trade in real time, globally in the cryptoasset market place.
+If an `RSM[x]` sub-network does not operate in efficient scientific fashion, it is expected to be reflected accordingly.

 `RST[x]`** Smart Contract**